BlokasLabs/patchbox-os-docs/docs/SetupWizard.md

 # Setup Wizard

-The very first time you login to the Patchbox OS, the setup wizard is ready to help you set things up.
+The very first time you login to the Patchbox OS, the setup wizard is ready to help you to set things up.
 Starting with a system update and finishing with the instalation of a chosen [module](Modules.md) - the Patchbox OS will be ready in no time.
 Follow the steps listed below and get it done!

 **Note:** If you want to use the Pisound as the audio card, attach it to your Raspberry Pi before powering it on.